-Students that leave the College of the Ozarks due to disciplinary or other kind of suspension may be eligible to reapply for admission to the College.
-Students that are eligible to reapply are not guaranteed admission to the College.
+Students who leave the College of the Ozarks due to disciplinary or other kind of suspension may be eligible to reapply for admission to the College.
+Students who are expelled because of a disciplinary matter are not eligible to reapply.
+Students who are eligible to reapply are not guaranteed admission to the College.